 '''

 @Override

 public Cursor query(Uri url, String[] projection, String selection,

 String[] selectionArgs, String sort) {

 SQLiteQueryBuilder qb=new SQLiteQueryBuilder();

 qb.setTables(getTableName());

-if (!isCollectionUri(url)) {

-qb.appendWhere(getIdColumnName()+"="+url.getPathSegments().get(1));

 String orderBy;

 if (TextUtils.isEmpty(sort)) {

 orderBy=getDefaultSortOrder();

+}

 else {

 orderBy=sort;

+}

 Cursor c=qb.query(db, projection, selection, selectionArgs,

 null, null, orderBy);

 c.setNotificationUri(getContext().getContentResolver(), url);

-return c;
+return(c);

 '''

-We create a SQLiteQueryBuilder and pour the query details into the builder.
-Note that the query could be based around either a collection or an instance Uri - in the latter case, we need to add the instance ID to the query.
+We create a SQLiteQueryBuilder and pour the query details into the builder, notably the name of the table that we query against and the sort order

+(substituting in a default sort if the caller did not request one).
 When done, we use the query() method on the builder to get a Cursor for the results.